mgreiler/se-unlocked/Transcripts/EP_55_Alvaro_Trigo.md

 found.
 So I think that's what really helped me.
 To improve my components at first.

-Um, what I would say is that don't quit your job, do something on the side, see how it goes, get feedback.
+What I would say is that don't quit your job, do something on the side, see how it goes, get feedback.
 And then when you get some traction, you can decide to quit.
 In my case, I only decided to quit.
 When I saw that I was going to be able to keep on living from this.
 Took me six months can take more, can take